-Was Vicki Gunvalson Demoted From Her Full-Time Role On ‘Real Housewives of Orange County’?
+Was Vicki Gunvalson Demoted From Her Full-Time Role On ‘Real Housewives Of Orange County’?
 Kelly Dodd Speaks

 Vicki Gunvalson has been starring on The Real Housewives of Orange County in a full-time role since the series began over a decade ago.
 So, when it comes to Gunvalson starring in a part-time role, that’s hard to imagine.
 After all, she’s often been seen as the original housewife of the entire franchise.

-As for the rest of the cast, it has been reported that all of the ladies from the show’s 13th season will be featured on Season 14 and began filming earlier this month.
+As for the rest of the cast, it has been reported that all of the ladies from the show’s 13th season will be featured on Season 14 and began filming earlier this month, according to Page Six.

-The Real Housewives of Orange County season 14 will air sometime later this year on Bravo TV.
+The Real Housewives of Orange County Season 14 will air sometime later this year on Bravo TV.